 Cost Per Thousand (CPM) – The price of serving 1,000 ad impressions.

 Flight Dates – The exact start and end dates of a marketing campaign or promotion.

 Frequency – This is the average number of times a household or person views a given program, station, or advertisement over the course of a set period (i.e., one month).

-Impressions – TV and radio impressions refer to the number of homes or individuals who see or hear a specific advertisement or group of ads.
+Impressions – The number of homes or individuals who see a specific advertisement or group of ads.
 In digital marketing, impressions refer to the total number of times an ad delivers online.

-Media Buying – In the media planning and buying process, media buying is the method individuals or marketing agencies apply after a media planner completes research and devises a campaign strategy.
+Media Buying – Media buying is the method individuals or marketing agencies apply after a media planner completes research and devises a campaign strategy.
 Media buyers use these insights and plan to find and negotiate the buying of ad space across the proposed media channels.
 This process can be automated or manual depending on preference, objectives, audience, budget, media channels, and technology.